PalisadoesFoundation/talawa-api/README.md

  4. Recurring meetings
  5. Facilities registrations

-This has been a Calico Challenge project in 2019.
-It will be written in python with close integrations with the Plone open source content management system.
+ ``talawa`` is based on the original ``quito`` code created by the [Palisadoes Foundation][pfd] as part of its annual Calico Challenge program.
+Calico provides paid summer internships for  Jamaican university students to work on selected open source projects.
+They are mentored by software professionals and receive stipends based on the completion of predefined milestones.
+Calico was started in 2015.
+Visit [The Palisadoes Foundation's website] for more details on its orgin and activities.

 ## Documentation

 - The talawa documentation can be found [here](https://palisadoesfoundation.github.io/talawa-docs/).
 - Want to contribute?
 Look at [CONTRIBUTING.md](https://github.com/PalisadoesFoundation/talawa-api/blob/master/CONTRIBUTING.md) to get started.

-## About Talawa

- ``talawa`` is based on the original ``quito`` code created by the [Palisadoes Foundation][pfd] as part of its annual Calico Challenge program.
-Calico provides paid summer internships for  Jamaican university students to work on selected open source projects.
-They are mentored by software professionals and receive stipends based on the completion of predefined milestones.
-Calico was started in 2015.

 ## Installation